LuvJain/test-abc/CLI_USAGE.md

 python cli.py task-list --format json | jq '.[] | select(.completed == true)'
 ```

+### Understanding Data Structures in the CLI

+The CLI tool uses various Python data structures to efficiently manage and process data:

+- **Lists and Tuples**: For handling collections of items and returning multiple values
+- **Dictionaries**: For structured configuration and parameter handling
+- **Sets**: For managing unique values and efficient lookups
+- **Custom Data Classes**: For creating structured, type-safe data models
+- **Collections Module**: For specialized containers like OrderedDict and defaultdict

+To learn more about how these data structures are used in CLI applications and how to leverage them in your own code, refer to the [Data Structures Guide](DATA_STRUCTURES.md).
+This guide includes practical examples specifically tailored for CLI applications.

 ## Next Steps

 - Learn how to add new commands by examining the code in `app/cli.py`
 - Explore the API documentation at http://localhost:8000/docs
+- Study the [Data Structures Guide](DATA_STRUCTURES.md) to better understand how to build efficient CLI applications